flammie/purplemonkeydishwasher/index.md

-1. **Tommi A Pirinen** (2019, to appear), *Building minority dependency treebanks, dictionaries and computational grammars at the same time---an experiment in Karelian treebanking*,  in Universal Dependencies Workshop 2019 (UDW 2019) at Syntaxfest 2019, Parise, France.
+1. **Tommi A Pirinen** (2019, to appear), *Building minority dependency treebanks, dictionaries and computational grammars at the same time---an experiment in Karelian treebanking*,  in Universal Dependencies Workshop 2019 (UDW 2019) at Syntaxfest 2019, Paris, France.
 1. **Tommi A Pirinen** (2019, to appear), *Workflows for kickstarting RBMT in virtually No-Resource Situation*, in The 2nd Workshop on Technologies for MT of Low Resource Languages (LoResMT 2019), at MTsummit 2019, Dublin.
+[TeX version](2019-loresmt/Pirinen-2019-loresmt-finnish-karelian.tex), [HTML (LaTeXML) version](2019-loresmt/Pirinen-2019-loresmt-finnish-karelian.html)

 1. **Tommi A Pirinen** (2019, to appear), *Apertium-fin-eng---Rule-based shallow
    machine translation for WMT 2019 shared task* in the Fourth conference on Machine Translation (wmt19) at ACL 2019, Firenze, Italy.
 [TeX